quackingduck-archive/req-cookie/README.md

-Get's and sets the value of a cookie on a request
+Gets and sets the value of a cookie on a request

 E.g.